hbschlegel/TDCI-CAP/doc/README.md

 ## Tutorial

 ### Gaussian Input
-Before running TDCI, we must run a preliminary Gaussian Configuration Interaction Singles (CIS) calculation to obtain the one and two electron integrals, dipole, and absorbing potential matrix elements.
+Before running TDCI, we must run a preliminary Gaussian Configuration Interaction Singles (CIS) calculation to obtain necessary integrals for the calculation.
+The one electron integrals are written in the atomic orbital basis and include the dipole moment, spin-orbit and absorbing potential integrals ($Z_{\text{eff}}$ needs to be specified for each atom for spin-orbit calculations).
+The transformed two electron integrals are written in the molecular orbital basis in the Gaussian “bucket” format.
+Since most strong field simulations use only a limited number of occupied orbitals and eliminate the highest energy virtual orbitals, the Gaussian input needs to specify the number of occupied and virtual orbitals for the integral transformation.
+These files can be very large but can be used for multiple simulations as long as the molecular geometry is the same.
 We use Gaussian development version gdvj28p.
 Below is an example Gaussian input file.
 Several nonstandard inputs are necessary, and are described in more detail below.